Immersion Performance

 Writer/Director/Installations

-This thirst for faster and bigger development is assaulted head on by writer/director Thomas Riccio and his folk avant-garde theater company, Dead White Zombies (DWZ).
+Writer/director Thomas Riccio and his folk avant-garde theater company, Dead White Zombies (DWZ), assault this thirst for faster and bigger development head-on.
 Their self-generated, immersive production, Bull Game (winner loses action figures), puts on display the last, dying gasp of Western Civilization.

 Riccio_DWZ_2013_195_edit copy.jpg